How to Check If Your Partner Is on Dating Sites

 If you used a search tool and found nothing today, that does not mean a profile will not appear tomorrow.
 Consider:

 - Periodic re-checks.
-Run a search every 30-60 days if your concerns are ongoing.
+Run a search every 30 to 60 days if your concerns are ongoing.

 - Google Alerts.
 Set up alerts for your partner's name and known usernames.